chrisdill/raylib-cs/README.md

 ## Contributing

-If you have any ideas, feel free to open an issue.
+Feel free to open an issue.
 If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
+Pull requests are welcome.

 If you want to request features or report bugs related to raylib directly (in contrast to this binding), please refer to the [author's project repo](https://github.com/raysan5/raylib).